Shooter Avani Lekhara becomes first Indian woman to win gold at Paralympics | Sports-Games

 ''I'm so happy I could be the one to contribute it.
 Hopefully there's a lot of medals more to come,'' Lekhara said.

+In the R-1 men's 10m Air Rifle Standing SH1 event, Mahavir Swaroop Unhalkar missed out on a podium, finishing fourth with a total of 203.9, while his compatriot Deepak was ousted in the qualification round after firing 592.6.

-Lekhara edged out 2016 Rio Games gold-medallist Cuiping Zhangh of China who clinched the silver medal with a total of 248.9 at the Asaka Shooting Range.
+Lekhara edged out 2016 Rio Games gold-medallist Cuiping Zhang of China who clinched the silver medal with a total of 248.9 at the Asaka Shooting Range.

 World number one and reigning world campion Iryna Shchetnik of Ukraine took home the bronze with an effort of 227.5.